-The BIOMEDICS® 55 (ocufilcon D) Soft (hydrophilic) Contact Lenses are soft lenses.
+The BIOFINITY (comfilcon A) Soft (hydrophilic) Contact Lenses are soft lenses.
 They are made from a "water-loving" (hydrophilic) material that has the ability to absorb water, making the lens soft and flexible.

 When used for frequent replacement, your prescriber should recommend a care system that is appropriate for your lens.
 Carefully read and follow specific directions for use and important safety information for each lens care product.
-Discard the lens if the lens becomes damaged or you reach the prescribed wearing period recommended by your eye care practitioner.
+Discard the lens if the lens becomes damaged or you reach the prescribed wearing period recommended by your Eye Care Practitioner.
 You should always have replacement lenses or glasses available.

-The information and instructions contained in this booklet apply only to BIOMEDICS® 55 (ocufilcon D) BIOMEDICS® 55 Toric (ocufilcon D) and BIOMEDICS® 55 Multifocal (ocufilcon D) soft (Hydrophilic) contact lens, referred to as your contact lenses.
-For your eye health, it is important to wear your lenses as prescribed by your eye care practitioner.
-It is also important to keep your eye care practitioner fully aware of your medical history.
-Your eye care practitioner will tailor a total program of care based on your specific needs.
+The information and instructions contained in this booklet apply only to BIOFINITY and BIOFINITY XR Sphere (comfilcon A), BIOFINITY ENERGYS[TM] Asphere (comfilcon A), BIOFINITY Toric (comfilcon A), BIOFINITY XR Toric (comfilcon A), BIOFINITY Multifocal (comfilcon A), BIOFINITY XR Multifocal (comfilcon A), and BIOFINITY Toric Multifocal (comfilcon A) Soft (Hydrophilic) Contact Lenses, referred to as your contact lenses.
+For your eye health, it is important to wear your lenses as prescribed by your Eye Care Practitioner.
+It is also important to keep your Eye Care Practitioner fully aware of your medical history.
+Your Eye Care Practitioner will tailor a total program of care based on your specific needs.
 He or she will review with you all instructions for lens handling, including how to safely and easily open the package.
-You will receive instruction how to properly insert and remove lenses.
+You will receive instruction on how to properly insert and remove lenses.
 This booklet will reinforce those instructions.
-Discard and replace your contact lenses with a new sterile pair, as prescribed by your eye care practitioner.
+Discard and replace your contact lenses with a new sterile pair, as prescribed by your Eye Care Practitioner.

-Please refer to the Section 13, GLOSSARY OF TECHNICAL TERMS for definitions of medical/technical terms used in this booklet.
+Please refer to Section 13, GLOSSARY OF TECHNICAL TERMS, for definitions of medical/technical terms used in this booklet.

 1.1.
-Benefits
+Benefits1